Melchior d'Hondecoeter: Biography

 Very few of his pictures are dated, around twenty of them, though more are signed.
 Notable are Jackdaw deprived of his Borrowed Plumes (1671), at the Mauritshuis in The Hague, of which Earl Cadogan has an authentic copy; Game and Poultry and A Spaniel hunting a Partridge (1672), in the Royal Museums of Fine Arts of Belgium; A Park with Poultry (1686) at the Hermitage of St Petersburg.

 Hondecoeter also painted wall hangings with views of buildings and parks.
-Stadtholder William III employed Hondecoeter, in great favour with the magnates of the Dutch Republic, to paint his menagerie at Het Loo, and the picture, now at The Hague museum, shows that he could at a pinch overcome the difficulty of representing India's cattle, elephants and gazelles.
+Stadtholder William III employed Hondecoeter, in great favour with the magnates of the Dutch Republic, to paint his menagerie at Het Loo.
+The picture, now at The Hague museum, shows India's cattle, elephants and gazelles.
 But he is better in homelier works, with which he adorned the royal castles of Bensberg and Oranienstein at different periods of his life.
 His earliest works are more conscientious, lighter and more transparent than his later ones.
-At all times he is bold of touch and sure of eye, giving the motion of birds with great spirit and accuracy.

 According to the RKD his registered pupils were Willem Hendrik Wilhelmus van Royen and Jan Weenix.
 He was followed by or influenced D. Birrius, Peter Casteels (III), Adriaen van Oolen, Felice Boselli, Angelo Maria Crivelli, Tobias Stranover, Charles Collins (c.
 1680-1744), Marmaduke Cradock, Adriaen Coorte, Jan van Huysum, and Elias Vonck.